efabless/caravel_user_project/docs/source/quickstart.rst

 	git clone <your github repo URL>

 #.
-Now that your git environment is setup, it's time to setup your local environment by running.
+To setup your local environment run:

     .. code:: bash